 “Today some of the wealthiest families in the US send their children to summer camps to learn how to become philanthropists.
 There are also other avenues open for learning how to share and care.
 For example, a number of international regions offer programs where volunteer work becomes part of a family vacation,” said Greenloons founder, Irene Lane.

-Following are four tour options taken from the eight family voluntourism programs currently available on the Greenloons website:
+Following are four pay it forward vacations taken from the eight family voluntourism programs currently available on the Greenloons website:

 Project China – Pandas: 14 days at $2,149 per person (departures May through October; recommended for ages 12 plus) – Families will not only have the opportunity to take in Beijing’s ancient gems, Xian’s terracotta warriors, the Great Wall, and Shanghai, but also spend time at a Special Commune, which is an organic farm-based community set up to advocate and empower intellectually challenged individuals to be part of their community and support themselves through work and continual learning.
 Also, near Chengdu, families will be able to volunteer at the largest Panda reserve in the world, where they’ll help to gather bamboo and supplementary foods for the Pandas, and occasionally assist professionals in gathering behavioral data.